econdojo/ztran/README.md

 2. The class definition file **ztran.m** encapsulates the model inputs (including the equilibrium equations, variable-innovation structure, and information structure) and its solving routine via a model-type object.

 As is common in most numerical procedures, the algorithm convergence depends on many factors, e.g., the structure and stability of the model, the initial conjecture, the updating steps, the convergence criteria, etc. In the toolbox, we list a number of options that users can specify in the main interface **solve.m** to improve the numerical efficiency and stability.
 Alternatively, users can also construct their own code based on the APFI framework.
 Instead of using the canonical form and z-Tran interface, users call the individual routines under the "@varma" folder whenever is needed.
 This feature may be appealing in some complicated models when users need to monitor the iteration process to identify potential problems.
-See Appendix C of [Han, Tan and Wu (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512320) for a practical user guide.
+See Online Appendix S3 of [Han, Tan and Wu (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512320) for a practical user guide.

 Replication Files
 -----